ironcore-dev/ironcore/docs/proposals/11-scheduling.md

 - Bookkeeping of resources needs to happen twice: in provider and central place
 - Layered structure of hierarchy needs to be duplicated at central place
 - If central cluster is not reachable, no `Machine` can be placed
-- No easy way to dynamicallt change pool hirarchy.
+- No easy way to dynamically change pool hierarchy.